Home

 How does this disease spread?

-It is passed from one bat to another, or from the cave environment to bats, but it also likely spreads when people inadvertently carry it from one cave to another on their shoes, clothes or equipment.
+It is passed primarily from one bat to another, or from the cave environment to bats, but it also likely spreads when people inadvertently carry it from one bat roost to another on their shoes, clothes or equipment.
+The jump of the disease from the Midwest to the West Coast in spring 2016 was almost certainly due to human-caused transmission.

 Are there ways to stem its spread?

 Yes.
-One of the most important is to close caves and abandoned mines to all but essential human travel.
+One of the most important is to close caves and abandoned mines to all but essential human travel, and to mandate decontamination procedures for anyone who may come into contact with bats or bat roosting sites.
 The Center for Biological Diversity filed a petition in January 2010 to close all caves and abandoned mines on federally controlled lands in the lower 48 states.
+Keeping all but essential human activity out of caves also reduces disturbance of vulnerable hibernating or roosting bats.
+If people must go into caves for research, monitoring or safety reasons, they should always follow the latest decontamination procedures, which are developed by the U.S. Fish and Wildlife Service.

 Have enough caves been closed?

-No. Although there have been widespread cave closures in the eastern United States, where the disease is most prevalent, land managers in the West — where the disease is expected to arrive soon — have yet to take the threat of this wildlife crisis seriously.
-Although some caves in the West have been closed, it’s not nearly enough to slow the spread of this deadly disease.
+No. Although there have been widespread cave closures on federal lands in the eastern United States, where the disease has been most prevalent, land managers in the West — where the disease was first documented in spring of 2016 — have yet to take the threat of the spread of this disease seriously.
+Although some caves in the West have been closed, there are still no rules mandating decontamination on most public lands, and it's not nearly enough to slow the spread of this deadly disease.

 Is there a cure?